aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-images/convert-image-stream-to-pdf/_index.md

 ---
-title: Convert Image Stream to PDF
+title: Convert Image Stream to PDF File
-linktitle: Convert Image Stream to PDF
+linktitle: Convert Image Stream to PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Easily convert an image stream to a PDF file with Aspose.PDF for .NET.
+description: Easily convert an image stream to PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 70
 url: /net/programming-with-images/convert-image-stream-to-pdf/
 ---

-This guide will take you step by step how to convert an image stream to a PDF file using Aspose.PDF for .NET.
+This guide will take you step by step how to convert an image stream to PDF file using Aspose.PDF for .NET.
 Make sure you have already set up your environment and follow the steps below:

 ## Step 1: Define the document directory